 It’s easy for public cloud dependency to become a ubiquitous part of your everyday life.
 But as your company grows, so too does your cloud service bill — making the public cloud less and less cost-effective over time.

 In the era of analytics, your data holds incredible business value — but only if you can store, organize and instantly access it in a cost-effective way.
 Traditional on-premises storage offers privacy and control over your data but can be painfully expensive and complex to operate at multi-petabyte scale.
 In response, many organizations have turned to the public cloud, which is easy to use and can accommodate massive data sets.

-Organizations are all too often caught by surprise when it comes to the actual price of cloud computing in the age of big data.
-An IDC report from 2018 shared that 80 percent of enterprises that had migrated to public cloud began a secondary migration (back) within two years after they realized that the cloud was not all it was cooked up to be.
+But all too often they are caught by surprise when it comes to the actual price of cloud computing in the age of big data.
+As far back as 2018, IDC reported that 80 percent of enterprises that had migrated to public cloud began a secondary migration back on-premises within two years after they realized that the cloud was not all it was cooked up to be.

-Here are several hidden public cloud costs that make the cloud journey for many organizations...well...cloudy.
+Here are several hidden costs of public cloud computing:

 Hidden Cost #1: Data Transfer Costs

 It wouldn’t take a rocket scientist to correctly calculate data transfer costs when setting up a cloud server deal, but a team of them managed to do just that in 2019.